 Here are the key screenshots that made it real for me:

 The demo in the video is based on some game called “Connections”.
-The game is created using function fetchConnectionsFromDisk().
-The data assets that the game uses are hardcoded into the variables words and solutions.
+The game is created using function fetchConnectionsFromDisk()

 In those two screenshots, an LLM prompt is used to create the game assets as structured data in JSON.
 Some prompt engineering is required to ensure that the LLM knows enough about the data and the data is properly structured.